Asaiba/Asaiba/README.md

 - 👋 Hi, I’m @Asaiba
-- 👀 I’m interested in : Designing
+- 👀 I’m interested in : Designing, Web applications and Database models
-- 🌱 I’m currently learning : Angular
+- 🌱 I’m currently learning : Angular & C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : saibaaubin@gmail.com
 <!---